juandjara/wafrn-rn/README.md

 ## Environment Variables

+There are a couple variables this project can read from a .env file.
+None are required to be set, they have some defaults, but this is just an easy way to customize some hardcoded URLs or keys.

 | Variable                | Description                                                                 | Default                                                |
 | ----------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------ |
 | `EXPO_PUBLIC_TENOR_KEY` | Tenor API key for GIF support.
 If set, GIF search is enabled automatically. | _empty_                                                |
 | `RELEASES_URL`          | URL for checking the latest app release.                                    | Codeberg Releases API for this repo (`wafrn/wafrn-rn`) |
 | `INSTANCES_URL`         | URL for fetching the list of Wafrn instances.                               | `https://join.wafrn.net/instances.json`                |

+Support for `EXPO_PUBLIC_TENOR_KEY` might be removed in the future, as this can be configured in the settings UI, and no API Key is included by default to respect FOSS principles.

 ## Build from source a local version of the production release (only for Android)